prog4biol/pfb2019/README.md

     file = sys.argv[1]
 IndexError: list index out of range
 ```
-> We get an IndexError exception
+> We get an **IndexError** exception

-We have already seen quite a few Exceptions, here are some:
+We have already seen quite a few exceptions, here are some:
   - ValueError: math domain error
   - AttributeError: 'list' object has no attribute 'rstrip'
   - SyntaxError: EOL while scanning string literal